Swayambhunath: Ancient and medieval history

 Emperor Ashoka having embraced Buddhism after the Kalinga war, prayed in the birthplace of the Buddha in Lumbini and is said to have come to the site to pay homage in the third century BCE along with his spiritual master Upagupta Bhikku, his wife, Empress Tishyaraksha, and his daughter princess Charumati who married the Nepalese prince Devapala and erected temples in the site.
 Following the footsteps of Ashoka, Licchavi kings of the valley installed other stupas in the hillsite.
 According to the ', King Vṛsadeva, great-grandfather of King Mānadeva carried out many reconstruction work on the pilgrimage site; as confirmed by a damaged stone inscription which indicates that King Vrsadeva ordered work done in 640 CE.
 Other pilgrims who visited the stupa include Mahāyāna master Nāgārjuna from South India who stayed in the hill for 12 years.
 Acharya Vasubandhu came as a pilgrim but lived there until his death. Śāntarakṣita and Padmasambhava lived and performed rites and rituals in the stupa hill during their travels to Tibet and India.

 In the 15th century, the Indian Buddhist monk and abbot of Bodh Gaya, Śāriputra led the reconstruction of the stupa which was noted to be in a bad condition at the time.
 He was assisted in this endeavour by a King of the Malla dynasty.
 Numerous Hindu monarch followers are known to have paid their homage to the temple, including Pratap Malla, the powerful king of Kathmandu, who is responsible for the construction of the eastern stairway in the seventeenth century.Marpa Lotsawa, the master of one of Tibet's most famous yogi Milarepa, and other numerous lamas from Tibet have historically paid homages to Swayambhu- a tradition that continues till present time.
+In 1504, Tibetan Buddhist master Tsangnyön Heruka was invited by the king of Kathmandu for a renovation of the stupa, which he completed within three months.

+Recent developments

 The stupa was completely renovated in May 2010, its first major renovation since 1921; the shrine was re-gilded using 20 kg of gold.
 The renovation was funded by the Tibetan Nyingma Meditation Center of California and began in June 2008.

 The Swayambunath complex suffered damage in the April 2015 Nepal earthquake.